haider1998/avestoai/README.md

 **💡 Remember: This isn't just another financial app.
 It's financial consciousness - AI that thinks about your money so you don't have to.**

 ---

-If you want me to help you generate any specific section in a different style or format or need a summary, just let me know!